SeulkeeLee123/EHR_machine_learning_AS_TNFi/README.md

 path_to_data_file = 'PATH/TO/DATA/FILE'
 ```

-## Hyperparameter tuning
+## Comparing analysis & hyperparameter tuning
+### ANN, RF, XGBoost
-The three codes below were used for hyperparameter tuning and comparing analysis.
+The three codes below were used for the hyperparameter tuning and comparing analysis.
 ```
 001-2_run_ANN_hyperparameter_tuning.ipynb
 002-2_run_RF_hyperparameter_tuning.ipynb